We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

 You could, for instance, get a mentor or life coach.
 Find someone who could guide you along your journey toward your self-ideal.

 Build Your Support Network

-Use this support network to help and guide you, however don’t give up control of your own life by putting your destiny in the hands of others.
+Use your support network for guidance and direction.
+However, please don’t give up control of your own life by putting your destiny in other people’s hands.
 This will never work out well in the long-run.
-You must be in charge of your own decisions and actions.
+You must be in charge of your own choices and decisions.